MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-probeforwrite.md

 If <b>Irp->RequestorMode</b> = <b>KernelMode</b>, the <b>Irp->AssociatedIrp.SystemBuffer</b> and <b>Irp->UserBuffer</b> fields do not contain user-mode addresses, and a call to <b>ProbeForWrite</b> to probe a buffer pointed to by either field will raise an exception.

 If <i>Length</i> = 0, <b>ProbeForWrite</b> does no checking of the address.
 In this case, the routine does not raise an exception for an address that is misaligned or is outside the range of valid user addresses.

+**ProbeForWrite** can cause performance issues if the supplied buffer is significantly larger than the actual amount of data written to the buffer.
+To improve performance, probe only the portion of the buffer that the driver will write to, or use [**ProbeForRead**](./nf-wdm-probeforread.md) for reduced overhead.

 ## -see-also